Times of the School Day

 All girls take part in a musical show at in the Summer Term and a Public Speaking competition and Poetry jam for Years 3-6 are held in memory of Phyllis Haines and Annie Haines during the year.

 The girls have a supervised break of 15 minutes in the morning.
 Lunch is also supervised in classrooms (all girls bring a packed lunch) and good eating habits are encouraged.
-The Infants use both the back and front gardens and the Juniors use the rear playground.
-In the Summer all pupils must wear the school protective sun hat.
+The girls use both the back and front playgrounds.
+In the summer all pupils must wear the school protective sun hat.

 The school has a healthy eating policy and we ask the children to have fruit or vegetables in their lunch boxes and/or for their snack.
 Please do not send birthday cakes into school because of allergies.

-This facility is run every day apart from Wednesdays from 3.15pm – 5.15pm for all Helvetia pupils.
+This facility is run every day from 3.00pm – 5.15pm for all Helvetia pupils.
 The staff offer a friendly environment where the children can relax and enjoy themselves with a to include homework and reading (if parents wish) and a time for refreshments.
 Children need to be provided with a snack and a drink from home.
 It is possible to attend on any day without prior notice is this facility is required on occasions.

 Recently introduced again for Easter 2022 for Helvetia girls and their siblings, Mrs Lowe (after school club and drama club) and Ryan are the experienced and enthusiastic leaders of this club.